 Minimizes Serious Falls

-This datapoint gauges the percentage of long-term residents that sustained falls which caused serious injury.
-Falls can happen for a variety of reasons, but excessive numbers of falls may be a sign of lower quality nursing care.
+This metric measures the percent of long-term patients who suffered a fall which resulted in severe injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls may be a sign of poor nursing care.

 Minimizes Urinary Tract Infections